More Popular Issues

 * Data estimated by matching users to U.S. Census data block groups via the American Community Survey (2007-2011)

 2 years ago by huffingtonpost.com

-3 months ago by nymag.com
+3 years ago by msnbc.com

 Data based on unique submissions (duplicates or multiple submissions are eliminated) per user using a 30-day moving average to reduce daily variance from traffic sources.
 Totals may not add up to exactly 100% as we allow users to submit "grey area" stances that may not be categorized into yes/no stances.